Frequently Asked Questions

 I bring 20 years of experience supporting neurodivergent individuals and over a decade of experience as a psychotherapist.
 I hold a Master’s in Social Work and a Bachelor’s in Transpersonal Psychology.

-While I’m no longer a licensed clinician, I draw from deep experience in Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and psychodynamic approaches to help clients make real, lasting change.
+While I’m no longer doing therapy, in my life coaching I draw from deep experience in Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and psychodynamic approaches to help clients make real, lasting change.
+Additionally, I am a certified Group Life Coach and a certified Neurodiversity Life Coach!

 4. What kind of clients do you work with?